 The result of the conceptual mine site water balance is provided in Table 1, attached.
 The results are based on the assumptions provided, input parameters and noted constraints, discussed above.
 The results generally show that water reclaim from the TSF and mine dewatering ponds can be used to provide process water to the plant under average, wet and dry precipitation conditions.
 The water cover in the TSF is maintained during average and wet conditions, however water from the mine dewatering pond is required during dry precipitation conditions to maintain the water cover.
 Water from the collection ponds can also be used to provide the required Raw/Fresh water to the process plant during average and wet precipitation conditions.
-However, water from treatment is required to supplement a deficit during dry annual precipitation conditions.
 The results also show that water from the tributaries (TL1 and TL2) is required during average and also during dry annual precipitation conditions.
-The capacity of the collection ponds should be optimized as the project is advanced to maximize the potential storage capacity to reduce the requirements of water supplements from the tributaries.
+The results also show that water from the tributaries the potential storage capacity to reduce the requirements of water supplements from the tributaries.